A woman meditating by a lake with mountains in the background, wearing a white shirt and blue leggings, surrounded by nature.

 • Practical skills you can use between sessions

-• A growing ability to recognize early stress signals before they build
+• A growing ability to recognize early stress signals

 • More choice in how you respond, not just react